Increasing sales by sending a recovery email

 In fact, for online stores, it’s estimated that 65% of the orders become abandoned.
 On the flip side, abandoned orders can be seen as an opportunity since, after all, these are people who almost completed a purchase on your store, so let us see how to recapture their attention.

 On your Jumpseller store, an Abandoned Order may be created keeping in mind two scheduling rules that are applied if the abandoned recovery email is enabled.

-All cases involve Pending orders that are then converted into Abandoned orders, the conditions are set separately for Automatic payments and Manual payments.
-As you see in the image below you have the option to set a time limit for both payment options.
+All cases involve Pending orders that are then converted into Abandoned orders.
+The expiration conditions are set separately for Automatic payments and Manual payments.
+As you can see in the image below you have the option to set a time limit for both payment options.

-Also, the second rule will be used in another case, Abandoned Carts.
+Also, the second expiration time from the settings will be used for Orders without a payment method to create Abandoned Orders.
 Let's say there are orders that have an email address and products in the cart but no payment is due (no payment option was chosen at the checkout).
 Here, again, the time frame to be used to send the recovery email will be the second one i.e 1 week in this case.